tguild/vehicle_signal_specification/README.md

 of these elements is given here.
 The ```id``` value of these elements are provided in a list.

 ## <a name="signal-entry"/>SIGNAL ENTRY
-The term signal is for convenience reasons used for any of the function types sensor, actuator, senseactuator, and diagnostic wherever it is not needed to distinguish between them, see Signal function below.
+The term signal is for convenience reasons used for any of the function types sensor, actuator, senseactuator, and diagnostic wherever it is not needed to distinguish between them, see Function types below.

 ### <a name="signal-type"/>SIGNAL TYPE
 Each signal specifies a type from the following set (from FrancaIDL):